-Credits: 3 Course Offering: As needed Prerequisites: EN100 placement or equivalent Corequisites: None
+Credits: 3 Course Offering: As needed Prerequisites: None

 This course introduces the basic principles of a records and information management program.
 Four filing systems (alphabetic, numeric, subject, and geographic) will be emphasized using both manual and electronic methods for storage and retrieval of records.